Flow Illustration

 Illustration icon

-The main benefit of Calogena is the significant reduction in CO2 emissions when producing heat for the networks.
+The main benefit of Calogena is the significant reduction in CO2 emissions when producing heat for the networks with a negligeable land use.

 Illustration icon